mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 The amount of time a mentor needs to spend in training his apprentice is always a minimum of 4 months.
-To calculate how many additional months must be spent in training, subtract the mentor’s skill in the psionics talent being trained from 8 and add the difference to the base of 4 months.
+To calculate how many additional months must be spent in training, subtract the mentor's skill in the psionics talent being trained from 8 and add the difference to the base of 4 months.

 For example, old Ben is training his naive young apprentice in the art